MugillaGurilla/olt/README.md

 ![Olt - action shot](src/img/readme/action-shot-1.png)

-Extension Lore: the name *Olt*, comes from the Irish 'alt' (pronounced like 'olt') which means article.
+Extension Lore: the name *Olt*, comes from the Irish 'alt' (pronounced like 'olt' to the anglophone) which means article.